kai824/tp/docs/UserGuide.md

 Example:
 * `sort a/major` sorts entries in ascending order according to their `Major` alphabetically.
   * Entries without `Major` as an attribute will be sorted to the end of the list.
-* `sort a/location` sorts entries in descending order according to their `Location` alphabetically.
+* `sort a/location o/desc` sorts entries in descending order according to their `Location` alphabetically.
-  * Entries without `Location` as an attribute will be sorted to the end of the list.

 ### Sorting entries by the numerical value of an attribute: `sort-num`